davidhozic/discord-advertisement-framework/README.md

 ```
 <br>

-## framework.**TextMESSAGE** / framework.**VoiceMESSAGE**
+## framework.**TextMESSAGE** / framework.**DirectMESSAGE** / framework.**VoiceMESSAGE**
 The **TextMESSAGE** and **VoiceMESSAGE** object containts parameters which describe behaviour and data that will be sent to the channels.
-They are very similar where the TextMESSAGE object will send to text channels and VoiceMESSAGE will send to voice channels.
+They are very similar where the TextMESSAGE object will send to text channels,
+VoiceMESSAGE will send to voice channels and DirectMESSAGE will send to direct messages.

 | **NOTE**                                                                                                  |
 | --------------------------------------------------------------------------------------------------------- |